 The Continentals are scheduled to play 12 games during a two-week trip to Florida in March.
-The first home date of 2014 is scheduled for April 5 against Tufts University.
-Hamilton hosts Middlebury for three games on April 11 and 12 and Wesleyan for a three-game set on April 18 and 19.
-The Continentals play the 27th Jackie Robinson Game against Utica College at Murnane Field on April 8.
+The first home date of 2015 is scheduled for April 2 against Cazenovia College.
+Hamilton hosts Amherst for three games on April 17 and 18 and Williams for a three-game set on April 24 and 25.
+The Continentals play the 28th Jackie Robinson Game against Utica College at home on April 7.

-Klein, who transferred to Hamilton after one year at Fairfield University, completed a spectacular three-year baseball career with the Continentals last May.
-He made the 2013 NESCAC all-conference first team after he was on the all-conference and D3baseball.com Northeast Region all-region teams in 2012.
-He broke his own team record for walks in a season last year with 30 and finished third in walks on the program's all-time list.
-He is the team's all-time leader with an on-base percentage of .469, tied for third in doubles and is ranked fourth in career batting average.
+Klein, who transferred to Hamilton after one year at Fairfield University, completed a spectacular three-year baseball career with the Continentals in 2013.
+He made the 2013 NESCAC All-Conference first team after he was on the all-conference and D3baseball.com Northeast Region All-Region teams in 2012.
+He broke his own team record for walks in a season with 30 and finished third in walks on the program's all-time list.
+He is the team's all-time leader with an on-base percentage of .469 and is tied for third in doubles and ranked fourth in career batting average.
 He also made the 2013 NESCAC All-Sportsmanship Team.

 Hamilton's home is the Royce Baseball Field, which is named for Steve Royce (Class of 1914).
-Royce played professional baseball with the old New York Giants for one season.
-After he graduated from Hamilton in June of 1914, Royce joined a State League team in Binghamton but was transferred to the Giants before he could play any games.
+After he graduated from Hamilton in June of 1914, Royce worked out for the old New York Giants and signed a contract to play professional baseball with the team.
 The pitcher's control was praised by several veterans, including Cy Young.
-The season ended in the fall, and Royce enrolled at New York University in order to pursue a career in law.
-He never played professional baseball again.
+In the fall, Royce enrolled at New York University in order to pursue a career in law and never renewed his contract with the Giants.